CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 >
 > This means they already spent 8 points and have 12 left.
 >
 > They put some emphasis on **endurance** - also good for a fighter - and place it at level 4.
-They have 8 points left.
+They have 10 points left.
 >
-> They level up, **oratory** and **will** - they plan on intimidating foes, while being unyielding, themselves.
-Those attributes are also at level 4, each.
+> They level up **oratory** and **will** - they plan on intimidating foes, while being unyielding, themselves.
+Those attributes are at level 5, each.
 Thus, there are 4 points left.
 >
 > The last 4 points are then spread out across **agility**, **perception**, **intelligence** and **empathy**, which are each now at level 3.
 >